Delsin-Yu/GDModelExporter/README.md

 # GDModelExporter

-The `GDModelExport` project utilize the power of Source Generator to dynamically generates `GodotSharp` compatible property bindings (`_GetPropertyList`, `_Get`, and `_Set`) implementation, which partially enables simplex use of custom data models.
+The `GDModelExporter` project utilizes the power of Source Generator to dynamically generate `GodotSharp` compatible property bindings (`_GetPropertyList`, `_Get`, and `_Set`) implementation, which partially enables the simple use of custom data models.

 ## Usage

-You may check the [example project](./GDModelExporter.Examples/) for a complete example of how to use the `GDModelExporter` project.
+You may check the [example project](./GDModelExporter.Examples/) for a complete example of using the `GDModelExporter` project.

+Godot 4.4 (.Net) is required.

 First, reference the `GDModelExporter` project in your Godot project.